indykite/indykite-sdk-go/README.md

 [Documentation](https://pkg.go.dev/github.com/indykite/indykite-sdk-go)

-In order to access to the platform you must first obtain AppAgent credentials or Service account credentials.
+In order to access to the platform you must first obtain AppAgent credentials or Service Account credentials.
 These credentials can be obtained either from the [Admin Console](https://console.indykite.id) or request one from your point of contact at IndyKite.